Submit our quick form and get quotes now!

-The part of the foundation that protrudes from the ground, in other words: the base of the exterior wall of your home, is exposed to open air and the sun.
-This part of the foundation walls must be covered with an applied coating known as parging.
+The part of the foundation that protrudes from the ground, meaning the base of the exterior wall of your home, is exposed to open air and the sun.
+This part of the foundation walls must be covered with a coating known as parging.
 Applied to mask the form lines and the imperfections of the surface, whether poured concrete or in concrete blocks joined together, parging functions as a decorative feature.
 Note that its application is not required by the Construction Code.

 The base layer is a liquid mixture of acrylic polymer and Portland cement to which a fibreglass mesh is added so that this layer is shock-resistant to help avoid cracking.

 Instead of the first layer, you can opt for lightweight concrete panels consisting of a concrete core, both sides of which are covered with a fibreglass mesh.
 These panels are highly resistant to moisture, they do not rot or disintegrate, and they do not swell when exposed to water.
 In addition, they are shock-resistant and extremely durable.
 The second layer remains indispensable.